uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 		  }
 	}
 	```
-	- 为了防止内存泄漏，请务必在生命周期函数中移除插件挂载的事件监听器
+- To prevent React from touching the DOM after mounting, we will return an empty `<div />` from the render() method.
+- The `<div />` element has no properties or children, so React has no reason to update it, leaving the jQuery plugin free to manage that part of the DOM
+- remember to remove any event listeners the plugin registered in `componentWillUnmount` to prevent memory leaks.
+  - If the plugin does not provide a method for cleanup, you will probably have to provide your own
+- We encourage you to use React components when you can.
 - Integrating with Other View Libraries
-	- Although React is commonly used at startup to load a single root React component into the DOM,
-	  ReactDOM.render() can also be called multiple times for independent parts of the UI which can be as small as a button, or as large as an app.
+	- Although React is commonly used at startup to load a single root React component into the DOM, `ReactDOM.render()` can also be called multiple times for independent parts of the UI which can be as small as a button, or as large as an app.
 	- Replacing String-Based Rendering with React
 	```
 	$('#container').html('<button id="btn">Say Hello</button>');